 Get off the DMA mailing lists.

 KeePass is a free, open source Password Safe.
 You can use it to store those really good passwords that you can't possibly remember.
 It will also generate them for you if you want, and tell you how strong they are.
 And you can carry it on a Thumb Drive and use it on any computer without installing it.
-You only need to know the one password to get into KeePass.
-Be sure that's a good one.
+You only need to know the one password to get into KeePass, just be sure that's a good one.

 Disclaimer:

-Please keep in mind that I am not responsible for any sites linked to from my pages.
-They may look different to you, or even have effects on your browser or computer that are different than what I see due to filters and differences in browsers.
+Keep in mind that I am not responsible for any external sites linked to from my pages.
+They may look different to you, or even have effects on your browser or computer that are different than what I see due to different security settings and browsers.
 They could have also changed since I looked at them.
 To the best of my knowledge, they are all safe.
 But you surf at your own risk.

 Privacy Policy: